Home » By Ingredient » Bread » Roasted Tomato Bread

 Add the water/yeast mixture.

-And the fresh herbs.
+Add the chopped herbs.

-Attach a dough hook to the stand mixer and knead on the bread setting/medium for about 8 minutes. ย If too sticky, add some flour, a little bit at a time, and continue kneading. ย If too stiff and dry, add a little bit of water and continue to knead.
+Attach a dough hook to the stand mixer and knead on the bread setting/medium for about 8 minutes.
+If too sticky, add some flour, a little bit at a time, and continue kneading.
+If too stiff and dry, add a little bit of water and continue to knead.

-Remove the dough and form into a ball. ย Lightly spray the bowl with olive oil and roll the dough ball around in it. ย Loosely cover the bowl with plastic wrap and let it sit in a warm place.
+Remove the dough and form into a ball.
+Lightly spray the bowl with olive oil and roll the dough ball around in it.
+Loosely cover the bowl with plastic wrap and let it sit in a warm place.

 Let it rise for about an hour or until it is nearly doubled in size.

 Remove the dough and place it on a flat surface.
+Divide it in half.

 Starting at the furthest end, roll the dough towards you, tucking it in as you roll it so it’s tight.